mrin17/Cthushi/README.md

 Programming
 -add cloud puff sprite
 - winning and losing
+- add score requirements???
+- experiment with grabFood when you are shoving food away

 -add character portraits and have them reference getSatisfaction() -make intro screen UI (Story / Unlimited)